 Join us and #getmuddie in the Sea of Milk, Dudhsagar!

 - The amazing Dudhsagar Trek

 - Cross streams

 Check us out on:

 - Start from Hyderabad, an overnight journey by sleeper train to Hubli.

 - Day 1 Schedule

-- Trek through the muddy trails, dense forest, railway tunnels, river streams to reach big daddy of waterfalls The Dudhsagar.
+- Trek through the muddy trails, dense forest, along railway track, cross river streams to reach the big daddy of waterfalls The Dudhsagar.
+Finish breakfast en route.

 - Enjoy the view of the majestic falls almost dipping down from another world.

-- Watch as a Train passes by on the railway bridge at the top.
+- From the bottom of the falls, watch as a Train passes by on the railway bridge at the top.